RomanJahn/Einheit2/readme.md

 ### Documentation:
 Every push to this repo triggers a build and release pipeline in Azure.

 The build pipeline (azureDocker.yml) creates a docker image and pushes it to dockerhub.

-Then a release of this node-app is deployed to Azure Kubernetes (deployment.yml).
+During the process of building, the file "deployment-template.yml" gets changed into a file named "deployment.yml" containing the current docker image tag.

-During the process of building, the file deployment-template.yml gets changed into a file named deployment.yml containing the current docker image tag.
+Then a release of this node-app is deployed to Azure Kubernetes.

 # Lab2(old)
 Git-Repo-Link: